wallarm/product-documentation/docs/latest/user-guides/events/check-attack.md

 [img-current-attack]:       ../../images/user-guides/events/analyze-current-attack.png
 [glossary-attack-vector]:   ../../glossary-en.md#malicious-payload

-# Checking Attacks
+# Attack analysis

-In the **Attacks** section of the Wallarm Console, you can check detected attacks and perform actions regarding them to mitigate threats and prevent false positives.
+In the **Attacks** section of the Wallarm Console, you can analyze detected attacks and perform actions regarding them to prevent false positives and mitigate further threats.

 ### Checking attacks